How to Defend Yourself Against Fraud Charges: Complete Guide

 Aggravating circumstances include: abuse of personal relationships, harm to essential goods (the family home), procedural fraud and multi-recidivism.

-The Three Pillars of the Defense
+The Three Pillars of the Defence

 Mistakes You Must NOT Make